-Taylor B. Rogers is a Masters of Public Health (MPH) Candidate at the University of Maryland, College Park.
+Taylor B. Rogers, MPH is a recent graduate of the University of Maryland, School of Public Health.
+She has Bachelor of Science in Community Health (2015) and a Master of Public Health with a concentration in Health Equity (2018).
 Her academic and research interests include human papillomavirus (HPV), HPV vaccination uptake, cervical cancer, minority health, racism, racial and ethnic disparities, reproductive and sexual health, and the social determinants of health.

 Taylor has experience in community engagement, health education, and prevention in the nonprofit sector, hospitals, and local government.
 Her focus has shifted from individual level behaviors and causes of disease to tackling more upstream, systemic determinants.
 In August 2018, she is relocating to Los Angeles, California to pursue a Ph.D. in Health Policy and Management from the University of California, Los Angeles (UCLA) Fielding School of Public Health.